Skip to Content

 In addition, the Equal Employment Opportunity Commission (EEOC) has issued guidance to employers regarding family responsibility discrimination.
 The EEOC suggests that employers develop policies that discuss stereotypes regarding caregivers and give examples of discriminatory conduct.
 Significant other guidance and best practices are identified by the EEOC, including promoting flexible workplace schedules, recruiting employees with caregiving responsibilities, and providing reasonable leave for employees to give care to family members.

 Local and state laws also provide some measure of protection.
 Several counties and states in the Tri-State area have adopted their own family caregiver protection laws, including Westchester County, the City of Newark, and the City of Passaic, amongst others.
-Both the State of New York and New York City has considered enacting caregiver protections in recent years.
+Both the State of New York and New York City have considered enacting caregiver protections in recent years.

 If a supervisor denies men the same caregiving flexibility it provides to women or treats pregnant women differently from other employees with temporary medical disabilities, the employer may be violating existing legal protections for family caregivers.
 Comments such as “women with children aren’t as committed to the company as men” or that “I would never promote someone whose wife is bedridden” are strong evidence of improper discrimination against family caregivers.